A Woman's Face

-A Woman's Face is a 1941 American drama film noir directed by George Cukor and starring Joan Crawford, Melvyn Douglas and Conrad Veidt.
-It tells the story of Anna Holm, a facially disfigured blackmailer, who, because of her appearance, despises everyone she encounters.
+A Woman's Face is a 1941 American drama film noir directed by George Cukor and starring Joan Crawford, Melvyn Douglas, and Conrad Veidt.
+The screenplay was written by Donald Ogden Stewart and Elliot Paul, based on the play Il était une fois... by French playwright Francis de Croisset.

+Anna Holm, a facially disfigured blackmailer, because of her appearance, despises everyone she encounters.
 When a plastic surgeon corrects this disfigurement, Anna becomes torn between the hope of starting a new life and a return to her dark past.
 Most of the film is told in flashbacks as witnesses in a courtroom give their testimonies.
-The screenplay was written by Donald Ogden Stewart and Elliot Paul, based on the play Il était une fois... by Francis de Croisset.
-Another version of the story, a Swedish production, was filmed in 1938 as En kvinnas ansikte, starring Ingrid Bergman.